Gentamicin dosing guidelines (for patients aged ≥16 years)

 Ototoxicity

 • Ototoxicity secondary to gentamicin is independent of drug concentration.
-It is suggested by any of the following: new tinnitus, dizziness, poor balance, hearing loss or oscillating vision.
+It may be suggested by any of the following: new tinnitus, dizziness, poor balance, hearing loss or oscillating vision.

-Advice for nursing staff on using the GGC gentamicin PAM chart
+Advice for nursing staff on using HEPMA and the GGC gentamicin PAM chart

-• Before administering the dose, check the kardex to ensure gentamicin has not been discontinued there.
+Before administering gentamicin, check both HEPMA and the gentamicin PAM chart to ensure gentamicin has not been discontinued.

-• Check that creatinine and gentamicin levels are being monitored (these are recorded on the gentamicin PAM chart; discuss with the prescriber promptly if you are unsure if this monitoring is being done).
+Check that creatinine and gentamicin levels are being monitored.
+These should be recorded on the gentamicin PAM chart.
+Discuss with the prescriber promptly if you are unsure if this monitoring is being done.

-• Record the date and exact time of administration on both the gentamicin PAM chart and the kardex with 2 nurses' signatures.
+Record the date and exact time that doses were given on both the gentamicin PAM chart and HEPMA.